qumulokmac/smb_bench/README.md

 	- *Do not use comments or whitespace in the config files*
 9. Update the JSON configuration file (`smbbench_config.json`) with your benchmark details
 - Be very specific when you choose a 'unique run identifier'; this will be the top-level prefix in the result blob container
-11. In bash [Cygwin], run `smb_bench.sh` and monitor the output.
+11. In bash [Cygwin], run `~/smb_bench.sh` and monitor the output.
-12. The results will be uploaded to the Azure Container
+12. The results will be uploaded to the Azure Container you configured in the `smbbench_config.json` file

 ---

 ### Note regarding PowerShell and the "double-hop" security restriction

+**The userdata script  `~/scripts/smbbench-custom-data.ps1` will configure the Windows server to address this concern. **

 This script is intended for benchmarking; thus, security takes a back seat.
 In order to remote into dozens of windows servers that have remotely mounted SMB shares themselves, you have to solve the double-hop problem.
 This has been done for you in this script.